Home / Military History / Battle of Alesia Explained:...

 The Battle of Alesia (52 BC) was one of Julius Caesar's greatest military achievements and a decisive moment in the Gallic Wars.
 In this famous Roman siege, Caesar faced the Gallic leader Vercingetorix, who was trapped inside the fortified town of Alesia while a massive relief army surrounded the Romans.
 Surrounded on both sides, Caesar ordered the construction of a double wall fortification to defend against both the city's defenders and the incoming forces.
-This innovative strategy led to a decisive Roman victory, ending major Gallic resistance and paving the way for Caesar's rise to power.
+This innovative strategy led to a decisive Roman victory, ending major Gallic resistance and paving the way for Julius Caesar's rise to power.

 The Rise of Julius Caesar in Gaul